trevorstephens/gplearn/doc/intro.rst

       for very small values less than 0.001, it returns 0.0.
     - inverse, if the argument lies between -0.001 and 0.001, returns 0.0.

-In this way, no matter the layout of the input data or structure of the evolved program, a valid numerical output can be guaranteed, even if we must sacrifice some interpretability to get there.
+In this way, no matter the value of the input data or structure of the evolved program, a valid numerical output can be guaranteed, even if we must sacrifice some interpretability to get there.